ensemble-learning/ppt-tao/PITCHME.md

 - <span style="font-size: 0.6em">Weakened OH adsorption strength induced by the co-adsorption of cation (McCrum et al. J. Phys.
 Chem.
 C, 2016)</span>

 ---

+Difference in pH at RHE scale is the difference in potential at SHE scale.

+---
 ### Our hypothesis
 The pH-dependence of the HBE is from change of water adsorption energy